Pipelets Tutorial#

 pipelet upload --token <your_token> --cluster <cluster> publication_date.py "Date Extraction"

-If the upload was successful, you see the following message in your terminal:
+If the upload is successful, you see the following message in your terminal:

 OK: pipelet squirro/Date Extraction uploaded and ready to use